-U.S. Citizenship and Immigration Services (USCIS) has announced that beginning October 1st in-person interviews will be required for individuals seeking to adjust from an employment-based nonimmigrant status (i.e. H-1B, L-1, O-1, etc.) to lawful permanent residence (or “green card”) status in the United States.
-Interviews will also be required for family members of refugees or asylees who are seeking to join a principal asylee/refugee applicant.
-While current policy generally waives interviews for employment-based adjustment of status applications, the new change is part of President Trump’s “extreme vetting” immigration policies.
+In-person interviews will be necessary starting on October 1st for people wishing to change from an employment-based nonimmigrant status (such as H-1B, L-1, or O-1 status) to legal permanent residence (or “green card”) status in the United States, according to a statement from U.S. Citizenship and Immigration Services (USCIS).
+Family members of refugees or asylees who want to join a primary asylee/refugee applicant will also need to go through an interview process.
+Although interviews are typically waived under current policy for applications for employment-based adjustments of status, the new change is a result of President Trump’s “extreme vetting” immigration policies.

-Applicants with pending I-485 or I-730 applications should anticipate being called into a local USCIS office for an in-person interview.
-Applicants should be prepared in the interview to discuss the immigration benefit they are applying for and should have a complete understanding of the application that was filed on their behalf..
-Employment-based green card applicants should be able to discuss the position they are working in, including where they work, what their pay is, and what their specific job duties are.
-Family members of refugees/asylees should be prepared to prove their family relationship.
+Those who have pending I-485 or I-730 applications should be prepared to be called in for an in-person interview at a nearby USCIS office.
+Candidates should be ready to discuss the immigration benefit they are looking for during the interview, and they should be fully aware of the application that was submitted on their behalf.
+Applicants for employment-based green cards should be able to talk about the position they hold, including where they work, how much they are paid, and what their exact job responsibilities are.
+Families of refugees and asylees should be prepared to provide documentation establishing their kinship.

 This new change to the permanent residency process is expected to be onerous.
 Employers and applicants should work closely with counsel to prepare for this interview process.
 Our office will continue to monitor the rollout of this new policy.
 For questions or help in preparing for these interviews, please contact us.